pwall567/json-pointer/README.md

 ## `JSONReference`

 A `JSONReference` is a combination of a `JSONPointer` and a `JSONValue`.
-This can be valuable when navigating around a complex tree - it removes the necessity to pass around both a pointer and the base value to which it refers, and it pre-calculates the destination value (and its validity).
+This can be valuable when navigating around a complex tree &ndash; it removes the necessity to pass around both a pointer and the base value to which it refers, and it pre-calculates the destination value (and its validity).

 To create a `JSONReference`:
 ```java